Linear stability analysis of wake vortices by a spectral method using mapped Legendre functions: Inviscid linear analysis

 \subsubsection{Discrete eigenmodes}

-Although $\sigma_d^{0}$ and the discrete eigenmodes are not the main interest of this paper, it is worthwhile to confirm their convergence properties.
-Figure \ref{fig:inviscid_vary_m} shows that the discrete eigenmodes associated with the eigenvalues away from the accumulation points \citep[see][pp. 14-16]{Gallay2020} (intersections of the imaginary axis with the lower boundary of the shaded regions in figure \ref{fig:inviscid_vary_m}) have converged with respect to $M \ge 100$ for $L=6$, $N=M+2$ as their numerical values are invariant as $M$ changes.
-The discrete eigenmodes are distinguished from each other by their radial structures and, in particular, by their number of ``wiggles'' or ``zeroes'' as a function of radius.
-Typically, the eigenmodes with the eigenvalues farthest from the accumulation points have the fewest ``wiggles'' as shown in figure \ref{fig:inviscid_discrete}.
-The number of ``wiggles" sequentially increases as the eigenvalue approaches the accumulation point since these eigenmodes form a countably infinite set and are orthogonal to each other.
+Although $\sigma_d^{0}$ and the discrete eigenmodes are not the main focus of this paper, it is worthwhile to confirm their convergence properties.
+Figure \ref{fig:inviscid_vary_m} shows that the discrete eigenmodes associated with eigenvalues away from the accumulation points \citep[see][pp. 14-16]{Gallay2020} (i.e., intersections of the imaginary axis with the lower boundary of the shaded regions in figure \ref{fig:inviscid_vary_m}) are spatially resolved for $M \geq 100$, $L=6$, and $N=M+2$.
+For these values of $L$, $M$, and $N$, each eigenvalue approaches a fixed point as $M$ increases.
+The discrete eigenmodes are distinguishable from each other by their radial structures and, in particular, by the number of ``wiggles'' (intervals between two neighboring zeroes) as a function of radius.
+Typically, the eigenmodes with eigenvalues farthest from the accumulation points have the fewest wiggles, as shown in figure \ref{fig:inviscid_discrete}.
+The discrete eigenmodes have an increasing number of wiggles as the eigenvalue approaches the accumulation point, forming a countably infinite, linearly independent set in the eigenspace of $\mathcal{L}_{m\kappa}^{0}$.

-The eigenmodes with discrete eigenvalues with and $\Imag(\sigma) / m >0$ in figure \ref{fig:inviscid_vary_m} were referred to as ``countergrade'' by \citet{Fabre2006}, and they appear to exist for eigenmodes coming from particular values of $m$, including $m = \pm 1$, and hence are not general \citep[][]{Gallay2020}.
-These eigenmodes are outside the scope of this study.
+The eigenmodes with discrete eigenvalues and $\Imag(\sigma) / m > 0$ in figure \ref{fig:inviscid_vary_m} were referred to as ``countergrade'' by \citet{Fabre2006}.
+They appear to exist only for eigenmodes with specific values of $m$, including $m = \pm 1$ \citep[see][]{Gallay2020}.
+However, we remark that these eigenmodes are also legitimate solutions to the problem and can be spatially resolved using our numerical method, just like those shown in figure \ref{fig:inviscid_discrete}.
+They are also expected to be crucial for triad-resonant interactions among the eigenmodes and will be actively considered in further instability studies.